The Bonding Curve

 The price volatility is higher based on demand due to the reduced per-chain supply.

-Since the bonding happens chain agnostic, what happens when a token graduates on a chain faster than others?
+Since the bonding is chain-agnostic, what happens when a token graduates on a chain faster than others?

 Nothing exceptional really happens.
 The token on that chain becomes tradable on DEXs but is still tradable through our contract as it routes trades to DEXs under the hood.